insidegui/AnimojiStudio/README.md

 ***NOTE: This app uses a private framework, therefore it will not be published on the App Store and can only be installed by compiling and running from Xcode.***

 ![screens](./screenshots/AnimojiStudio_Screens.png)

+You can also try to install the app on your iPhone X using Cydia Impactor and the [prebuilt IPA](https://github.com/insidegui/AnimojiStudio/releases/tag/1.0).